Ritik930/Create-a-NFT-Collection-in-JS/README.md

    3. Navigate to the project directory: Open your terminal and navigate to the directory where you cloned the repository.
    4. Open the project file:Open your JavaScript file where the NFT code is implemented.
 You can use any text editor or an IDE like VS Code.
-   5. Run the JavaScript code:

-You can execute the JavaScript code using Node.js by running the following command in your terminal: sh
+   5. Run the JavaScript code:You can execute the JavaScript code using Node.js by running the following command in your terminal: sh

       node NFTs.js
-Verify the output:

 The console should display the details of the minted NFTs and the total supply of NFTs.
 1. Clone the repository to your local machine by running the following command: